itiquette/itiquette.github.io/content/about.md

 As a typical Generation X developer from Sweden, I've been in the open source game since we traded [Fred Fish floppies](https://datagubbe.se/fish/) with "send me a postcard" licenses, and I've learned and forgotten many languages and frameworks.
 It has been a long ride, from the days of [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) (spending my mom's phone bills) to the current AI-driven shift.

-These days I split my time between coding and helping organizations level up their open source processes.
-Open Source Lead, and so on, I have been called.
-I still write a lot of code – can't keep me away from the terminal for long.
+These days I split my time between develop, security and helping organizations level up their open source processes.
+I still write a lot of code.
 Linux is my `$HOME`.
 [CLI tools](https://gabevenberg.com/posts/cli-renaissance/) is often, but not always my choice.
 I thrive in DevOps environments.
 I have translated a lot of FOSS over the years.

 ## I've got a soft spot for: